 Advances in technology are transforming how people communicate and collaborate on projects.
 Working with an employee who is in a different location is now a seamless and cost-effective option.
 One of the great benefits of virtual assistance is that the most qualified person for the job could be in another time zone, another country or across town and it doesn’t matter.

-Going through the traditional hiring process to fill a full-time, in-house job is the opposite of easy, especially for small businesses.
+Going through the traditional hiring process to fill a full-time, in-house job is the opposite of easy.
+Especially for small businesses.
 In a survey by Wasp Barcode Technologies of more than 1,100 small U.S. businesses, half said hiring new employees was their biggest challenge.
-Among the reasons, smaller companies tend to have limited human resources staff and also less time to engage in a lengthy candidate search.
+Among the reasons, smaller companies tend to have limited human resources staff.
+Also less time to engage in a lengthy candidate search.

-Finding a qualified employee through the use of virtual assistance has become easier in recent years amid an explosion of online companies that connect freelance workers with employers.
+Finding a qualified employee through the use of virtual assistance has become easier in recent years.
+There has been an explosion of online companies that connect freelance workers with employers.
 These include Upwork, Freelancer and Zirtual, among others.

 FINSYNC’s virtual community of specialists provides businesses with unrivaled support for bookkeeping, accounting, human capital management, financial analysis and corporate strategy.
 Businesses can maximize their resources and support growth by tapping into this growing pool of virtual support professionals.